 - P4 Microsoft Excel, Revision of P1 to P3 skills and Internet Skills

 - P5 Microsoft Word, PowerPoint, Excel, Revision of P1 to P4 skills and Internet Skills

 Students participating in the various activities that were organised during the Media Literacy Week

 Code for Fun (CFF) seeks to expose our P5 students to learn Computational Thinking through coding.
 The students will participate in a 10-hour enrichment programme conducted in school.
 Through this programme, they will develop an appreciation of core computational thinking and coding concepts through simple visual programming-based lessons co-developed by MOE and IMDA.
 They would also be exposed to emerging technologies such as artificial intelligence.

-Students building and programming their own robots during the Code for Fun lesson.
+Students building and programming their own robots.

 P6 Digital Maker (Micro:bit) Programme

 The Digital Maker Programme is a joint initiative by IMDA and its partner Microsoft to nurture a new generation of digital natives with a passion to create with technology.
 This programme is introduced to Primary 6 pupils and it aims to let equip students with basic skills of digital making using Micro:bit.
 The training package is customised to raise our students’ interest.
 The styudents were taught introductory programming and on the capabilities of the Micro:bit, a pocket-sized codable device.
 Thereafter, the students are given the opportunities to explore how they may want to use it to solve real-world problem using technology like creating a sensor to measure moisture in the soil and using automated devices to water the plant and even creating a traffic light with Micro:bit.